 Individuals in Atlanta who want to earn a film degree have a few nearby educational options.
-The three featured here are less than 20 minutes away from the center of the city.
+The three featured here are located within about 5 miles of the city center.
 Review the table that follows for school statistics, and then learn about required courses and culminating experiences at three institutions.
 Some information on other area college options is also included.

 - Those wanting to learn the technical aspects of filmmaking can find relevant bachelor's and master's programs at Georgia State University.
 A minor option is also available.
-This 4-year school is situated less than a mile from downtown Atlanta.
+This 4-year school is situated in the heart of Atlanta.

-- Emory University, another 4-year institution located roughly seven miles from central Atlanta, offers a minor as well as bachelor's-, master's- and doctoral-level programs in film studies.
+- Emory University, another 4-year institution located just under five miles from central Atlanta, offers a minor as well as bachelor's-, master's- and doctoral-level programs in film studies.
 This school's programs are geared towards students interested in studying film criticism and theory.

-- Those looking for a 2-year program that covers basics of the film industry may consider Georgia Perimeter College's associate degree program.
-This 2-year college is located in the nearby suburb of Decatur about 10 miles from Atlanta's downtown area.
+- Those looking for a 2-year program that covers basics of the film industry may consider Georgia State University - Perimeter College's associate degree program.
+This 2-year college has various campus locations in and around Atlanta's downtown area.